JuliaPlots/PlotDocs.jl/docs/src/contributing.md

 - **Improve your favorite backend**: There are many missing features and other improvements that can be made to individual backends.
 Most issues specific to a backend have a [special tag](https://github.com/JuliaPlots/Plots.jl/issues?q=is%3Aissue+is%3Aopen+label%3APlotly).
 - **Help with documentation**: This could come in the form of improved descriptions, additional examples, or full tutorials.
 Please contribute improvements to [PlotDocs](https://github.com/JuliaPlots/PlotDocs.jl).
 - **Help with the v0.6 reorganization**: The [reorg](#backends) requires the annoying effort of creating new repos (PlotsPyPlot, PlotsPlotlyJS, etc) that hold the backend code.
 I consider this intermediate because you need to know a little about Plots and git, but it's fairly straightforward to follow the model of PlotsGR.
-- **Expand StatPlots functionality**:  qqplot, DataStreams, or anything else you can think of.
+- **Expand StatsPlots functionality**:  qqplot, DataStreams, or anything else you can think of.

 ### Advanced Project Ideas